isomerpages/moe-acjc/_academics/Subjects/China Studies in English.md

 *   China as a global power

 The assessment for H1 China Studies consists of one written examination paper with a duration of 3 hours.
 The assessment modes comprise a compulsory case study with 3 sub-questions and 2 essay questions

-The syllabus may be accessed from the SEAB website at the following link

-The syllabus is accessible [here](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2024syllabus/9628_y24_sy.pdf).